Steven Kwan Preview, Player Props: Guardians vs. Giants

-After going 1-for-3 with a double in his most recent game, Steven Kwan and the Cleveland Guardians face the San Francisco Giants (who will start Alex Cobb) at 9:45 PM ET on Monday.
+After going 1-for-5 with an RBI in his most recent game, Steven Kwan and the Cleveland Guardians face the San Francisco Giants (who will start Sean Manaea) at 9:45 PM ET on Tuesday.

-He had a one-hit showing in his last game (1-for-3) against the Angels.
+In his previous game, he went 1-for-5 with an RBI against the Giants.

 Steven Kwan Game Info & Props vs. the Giants